NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] ExteriorAdjacentTo choices are "outside", "attic - vented", "attic - unvented", "basement - conditioned", "basement - unconditioned", "crawlspace - vented", "crawlspace - unvented", "crawlspace - conditioned", "garage", "other housing unit", "other heated space", "other multifamily buffer space", "other non-freezing space", or "manufactured home underbelly".
          See :ref:`hpxmllocations` for descriptions.
-  .. [#] InteriorAdjacentTo choices are "living space", "attic - vented", "attic - unvented", "basement - conditioned", "basement - unconditioned", "crawlspace - vented", "crawlspace - unvented", "crawlspace - conditioned", or "garage".
+  .. [#] InteriorAdjacentTo choices are "conditioned space", "attic - vented", "attic - unvented", "basement - conditioned", "basement - unconditioned", "crawlspace - vented", "crawlspace - unvented", "crawlspace - conditioned", or "garage".
          See :ref:`hpxmllocations` for descriptions.
   .. [#] FloorType child element choices are ``WoodFrame``, ``StructuralInsulatedPanel``, ``SteelFrame``, or ``SolidConcrete``.
   .. [#] InteriorFinish/Type choices are "gypsum board", "gypsum composite board", "plaster", "wood", "other", or "none".
-  .. [#] InteriorFinish/Type defaults to "gypsum board" if InteriorAdjacentTo is living space and the surface is a ceiling, otherwise "none".
+  .. [#] InteriorFinish/Type defaults to "gypsum board" if InteriorAdjacentTo is conditioned space and the surface is a ceiling, otherwise "none".
   .. [#] AssemblyEffectiveRValue includes all material layers, interior/exterior
     air films, and insulation installation grade.
 For a manufactured home belly where the area of the belly wrap is different and usually greater than the